lucacattide/greenjinn-challenge/README.md

 - Trading pairs buttons are managed with a proper ```TradingPairs``` component, which wraps them inside a carousel, in order to preserve the general layout with an animated pagination due to their quantity
 - ```GJNumberViews``` takes an unrequested additional ```prop``` __loading__ just for UX purposes - It manages the UI placeholder state during the selected pair ```async``` fetching
 - The project is optimized with proper meta-tags for SEO - OpenGraph supported - HTTP/2 best-practices and enhanced with structured data
-- Content Security Policies are implemented for the project environment security
+- CSP are implemented for the project environment security
 - Unit Testing of the main specifications with _Jest_ and _Enzyme_
+- CI managed via GitHub Actions with a pipeline of 2 workflows: _Tests_ and _Node CI_ which respectively check if all tests pass and if the build runs correclty.
+Additional 2 Vercel hidden workflows runs on ```master``` branch to check build compatibility and continous delivery process

 More details are indicated inside the code comments - where needed.
 For any further in-depth consideration, please contact me on info@lucacattide.dev or feel free to open an issue.